oliora/ppconsul/README.md

 ctest -C Release
 ```

-There are the following environment variable used by the tests:
+There are the following environment variable to configure tests:

 |Name|Default Value|Description|
 |----|-------------|-----------|
 |`PPCONSUL_TEST_ADDR`|"127.0.0.1:8500"|The Consul network address|
 |`PPCONSUL_TEST_DC`|"ppconsul_test"|The Consul datacenter|

+**Never set `PPCONSUL_TEST_DC` into a datacenter that you can't throw away because Ppconsul tests will alter it in many different ways.**

 ### Known Problems